 Sec.
 307.5 Attendance.
-Open burning, bonfires or recreational fires shall be constantly attended by an adult until the fire is extinguished.
+Open burning, bonfires, recreational fires and the use of portable outdoor fireplaces shall be constantly attended by an adult until the fire is extinguished.
 A minimum of one portable fire extinguisher complying with section 906 with a minimum 4-A rating or other approved on-site fire-extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck, shall be available for immediate utilization.